 Estrogen sprays include:

-- They are safer on the liver as the estrogen is absorbed straight into the bloodstream.
+- They are nontoxic to the liver as the estrogen is absorbed straight into the bloodstream.

 - The effects of sprays, creams, and gels have not been well studied by scientists.

-- Hence, assume it has the same risks are oral estrogen.
+- Likely have the same risks as oral estrogen.

 - This type of estrogen therapy can be rubbed or washed off before it is fully absorbed.
-It is important to make sure the cream, spray, and gel completely dry before putting on clothes.
+It is important to make sure the cream, spray or gel completely dry before putting on clothes.
 Make sure to apply it after you shower.

-- As the cream, gel or spray is absorbed directly into the skin, it is important not to touch other people with it as it will then enter their bloodstream.
-It is also key to make sure to clean your hands and dry it after application.
+- While the cream, gel or spray absorb into the skin, it is important not to touch other people with it, as it can then enter their bloodstream.
+It is therefore, very important to clean and dry your hands after application.

 Vaginal Suppositories, Rings and Creams

-These types of estrogen therapy are applied directly to the vagina.
-These types of therapy are specifically for women who are struggling with vaginal dryness, itching, burning or pain during intercourse.
+These types of estrogen therapies are applied directly to the vagina, specifically targeting women who are struggling with vaginal dryness, itching, burning or pain during intercourse.

 Vaginal tablets include:

 Vaginal rings are generally replaced every 3 months.
 Vaginal tablets are often used on a daily basis for the first couple of weeks and then used twice a week.
-Creams have varying schedules with some being used daily to several times a week.
+Creams have varying schedules from daily to several times a week.